Title 040 | Chapter 005 | Regulation 010REG

 The work experience, credentials, and educational background of the training course instructor; and(c)

-any other information requested by the office to determine the appropriateness of the course.(3)
+Any other information requested by the office to determine the appropriateness of the course.(3)

 A hearing officer training course shall be conducted substantially as submitted for approval by the office.(4)

-The instructor shall have substantial, recent experience and demonstrated ability in offering the training for which credit is sought; and(b)
+Substantial, recent experience and demonstrated ability in offering the training for which credit is sought; and(b)

-The instructor shall have the education, training, or experience to provide training in the subject matter of the presentation.
-For example, appropriate education, training, or experience may be demonstrated by having taught or conducted an approved training course within the past two (2) years, academic credentials or qualifications, writings or publications authored by the individual, or public speaking or panel presentations involving subject matters relevant to administrative hearings or the practice of administrative law.(5)
+the education, training, or experience to provide training in the subject matter of the presentation.
+For example, appropriate education, training, or experience relevant to administrative hearings or the practice of administrative law may be demonstrated by having:1.

-It shall be the responsibility of the individual seeking credit for the satisfaction of training requirement to ensure that the course has been approved by the office.
+It shall be the responsibility of the individual seeking credit for the satisfaction of training requirement to verify that the course has been approved by the office.
 The individual seeking credit shall bear the risk of seeking approval for courses already taken without pre-approval.Section 7.

 Compliance.(1)